jakobhviid/BigDataCourseExercises/lectures/01/README.md

 ### Exercise 7 - Cleaning up

 Kubernetes resources can be deleted using the `kubectl delete` command.
-You can either delete individual resources, such as a the hello-kubernetes deployment using the following command `kubectl delete deployment/hello-kubernetes`, or you can delete it using the file you used to create the resources with using the command `kubectl delete -f hello-kubernetes.yaml`.
+You can either delete individual resources, such as a hello-kubernetes deployment using the following command `kubectl delete deployment/hello-kubernetes`, or you can delete it using the file you used to create the resources with using the command `kubectl delete -f hello-kubernetes.yaml`.
 > If you used Helm to create the resources then you should also delete it using Helm.

-## Step by step guide to clean up
+## Step-by-step guide to clean up

 - To begin with, we will delete the first hello-kubernetes deployment that you made using the yaml manifest file: `kubectl delete -f hello-kubernetes.yaml`
 - Next we will uninstall the hello-kubernetes release of the hello-kubernetes Helm chart: `helm uninstall hello-kubernetes-helm`